Creative Behavior Systems Restorative. Mindful. Trauma Aware.

 School & District Partnerships

-Multi-month contracts (3, 6, 12, and 24 months) supporting trauma-aware and restorative systems development, staff learning, coaching, assessment and implementation.
+Multi-month contracts (3, 6, 12, and 24 months) supporting trauma-aware and restorative systems development, staff learning, coaching, family engagement, workshops, pre/post assessment resources/tools and in person implementation.

 Organizational Consulting & Leadership Development